-An enterprise budget is simply a complete, detailed listing of all the costs and revenues expected for each single enterprise, such as corn, livestock, or trees.
-A cash flow plan combines the details from the different enterprise budgets in the agroforestry practice and adds a time dimension.
-The enterprise budget provides a framework for reporting and monitoring the profitability of each enterprise, and the cash flow plan provides the information necessary to assess and forecast the economic feasibility of the agroforestry practice over time.
+An enterprise budget is a complete, detailed listing of all the costs and revenues expected for each single enterprise, such as corn, livestock or nut and timber trees.
+A cashflow plan combines the details from the different enterprise budgets in the agroforestry practice and adds a time dimension.
+The enterprise budget provides a framework for reporting and monitoring the profitability of each enterprise, and the cashflow plan provides the information necessary to assess and forecast the economic feasibility of the agroforestry practice over time.